devglg/yfinance_utils/README.md

 I think that's it, unless you want to change the code and get new information or new graphs, then dig in.

-<sub><sup>!!!
+> !!!
 When a PhD professor/student start using your research, you know your code doesn't completely stink, lol.
-Don't forget to give credit. !!!</sup></sub>
+Don't forget to give credit. !!!